John Murphy (branding consultant): Suffolk beer and Plymouth gin

 After Interbrand, Murphy turned his hand to building brands himself.
 Looking at how English brewers struggled to market themselves abroad due to their reliance on marketing through local pubs, he decided to try the opposite, and base a brewery around brand projection.
 In 1996, Murphy established St. Peter's, a small artisan brewery in Bungay, Suffolk, from scratch, without a substantial chain of controlled pub outlets, marketing it both locally and internationally.
 He sold it in 2018.

 Murphy also led the acquisition from Allied Domecq of the Plymouth Gin distillery and brand in 1996 by a small group of investors, betting on the history of the drink as the basis of the pink gin in Britain and a prohibition era-beating product in the US.
 At the time of acquisition, the distillery was producing some 3,000 cases of gin a year, but had capacity to make 200,000.
 After Murphy's repackaging and PR campaign, sales had increased to 150,000 cases by 2003.

-Honors
+Honours

-Brunel University admitted Murphy to the honorary degree of Doctor of Social Sciences in 2001.
-He was visiting professor at Birmingham and The Open University Business Schools.
+Brunel University awarded Murphy an honorary doctorate in 2001.
+He has been a visiting professor at Birmingham and The Open University Business Schools.